ibexa/documentation-developer/docs/personalization/integrate_recommendation_service.md

 curl_close($curl);
 ```

-## Send e-mails with recommendations
+## Send emails with recommendations

 By using [email triggers]([[= user_doc =]]/personalization/triggers.md), your organization can send emails to individual visitors, for example, to invite them to return to the website or remind them of items abandoned in a cart.